rudevich/paramjs/README.md

 - etc (whatever you want)

 ### Data-dependencies
 All properties of params can be dependable on other params.
+So in pattern (rules for params) you can set them like this:
+    'param1': {
+      "default": "valueOfParam1",
+      "dependencies": {
+        "dependableParam": [
+          {
+            "value": "valueOfParam1",
+            "properties": [
+              ["property", "value"]
+            ]
+          }
+        ]
+      }
+    }

 ### PS
 Documentation and code coming soon (in the next episode =) :)